 The procedure of constructing $\mathcal W(\vec\phi)$ described above is generically infinite because adding a leaf in the second step usually produces new intersections of leaves projected to $\Sigma$.
 But sometimes this procedure ends in finitely many steps.
-In this case, $\mathcal W(\vec\phi)$ projected to $\Sigma$ and to $S$ satisfies the conditions of spectral network.
-We call a spectral network corresponding to a meromorphic differential a \emph{WKB-spectral network}.
+In this latter case, $\mathcal W(\vec\phi)$ projected to $\Sigma$ and to $S$ satisfies the conditions of spectral network.
+We call a spectral network corresponding to a meromorphic differential, a \emph{WKB spectral network} .

 \begin{example} If $k=2$, then $p_1$ and $p_2$ are diffeomorphisms of surfaces.